xorkevin/xorkevin.com/content/blog/governor/index.md

 relational data, caching, and object storage respectively.
 I chose these services both for their reliability and the amount of support they receive both from their maintainers and the community.
-These services expose interfaces, however, and as a result can be easily swapped out in dependent services with alternative implementations if necessary.
+These services expose interfaces, however, and as a result can be easily swapped out by their dependent services with alternative implementations if necessary.

 To help write and maintain the SQL for relational models in Postgres, I have also started a parallel project, Forge, intended for use with Governor though